 Playing regularly will help you get better at pickleball but nothing allows you to jump a skill level like consistent drill work with a player at an equal or better skill level than you are.

 Speaking of skill level, another way to get better is to play with and against people that are slightly better than you.

-In addition, if you can’t do drills consistently, playing up a level in competition will help you improve at pickleball quicker than playing with players at or below your skill level.
+In addition, if you can’t do drills consistently, playing up a level in the competition will help you improve at pickleball quicker than playing with players at or below your skill level.

 What’s The Difference Between An Intermediate Pickleball Player And A Pro?

-Pro level players and intermediate players both know where they want to hit the ball before they hit it.
+Pro-level players and intermediate players both know where they want to hit the ball before they hit it.
 Their shots, for the most part, are planned.

-However, the difference between an intermediate player and pro is that a pro hits their predetermined shots at an 80% to 90% accuracy clip.
+However, the difference between an intermediate player and a pro is that a pro hits their predetermined shots at an 80% to 90% accuracy clip.